People want to have a sanctuary where they can connect with nature in their daily lives and want to create it themselves, but don’t know how.

 To find out how I got here, read on…

 The change did not come out of the blue.
 I had always been fascinated with Bonsai and even got married at the Fabyan Japanese Garden in Geneva, IL.
-After me and Jenny, my wife, bought our home in 2000, I caught the home improvement fever.
+After I bought a home in 2000, I caught the home improvement fever.
 I eventually re-landscaped my backyard over the next four years.
 I thoroughly enjoyed this process.
-Looking back I think it had reconnected me to many positive experiences in my youth, especially with my late uncle Vin (great guy, orchardist and the all around tree fanatic).
+Looking back I think it had reconnected me to many positive experiences in my youth, especially with my late uncle Vin (great guy, orchardist and the all-around tree fanatic).

-During my travels in the insurance industry, I had the opportunity to visit every public garden I could find.
-During this time I stared taking Horticulture classes at night and earned my degree in Horticulture and Landscape Design.
+During my travels in the insurance industry, I had the opportunity to visit every public garden and natural area I could find.
+During this time I started taking Horticulture classes at night and earned my degree in Horticulture and Landscape Design.
 Even though I had enjoyed my insurance career, the extensive travel requirements for me as a father of two baby girls, dictated I needed a change.
 I had decided that this was the career for me.

 Well long story short, I started working at Anderson gardens as a Horticulturist in 2006.
 I have been learning and practicing this art and science since.
 It has also ignited a love of learning about plants, design, ecology and nature.

 In 2015, I left public horticulture to join the Landscaping industry and am currently a landscape designer with a northwest suburban Chicago Nursery and Landscaper.
 While my 2nd career began at a public garden meant to invoke the feeling of being in nature, my focus now is on sustainable and ecological landscaping that works with nature.